The 2300 Days (Daniel 8-9)

 - Seleucus (Persian Empire, part of Asia Minor, Northern Syria, Mesopotamia and the east)

 - Lysimachus (Thrace and a large part of Asia minor)

 Realm #4: Little Horn = Rome (168BC to Second Coming)

-This little horn comes into power after the horn (Alexandar the Great) on the goat (Greece) is replaced by four horns (divisions of political power in Greece under four of Alexandar's generals) that spread out in each direction (north, south, east, west).
+This little horn comes into power after the horn (Alexander the Great) on the goat (Greece) is replaced by four horns (divisions of political power in Greece under four of Alexander's generals) that spread out in all directions (north, south, east, west).
 When the angel interprets the vision, he says the little horn arises in the latter time (end) of their (the four divisions) rule/realm (singular) (8:23).
-It comes out of one of the four divisions and becomes even greater than the realms prior to it ("exceeding great" v.
+It becomes even greater than the realms prior to it ("exceeding great" v.
 9).
 As already demonstrated in Daniel's previous visions and as known from history, Rome was the next realm and fits all of the identifying characteristics of this little horn.

 - It waxed great, even to the host of heaven

 - It cast down some of the host and of the stars to the ground, and stamped upon them

 - Magnified himself even to the prince of the host

 - By him the daily sacrifice was taken away